-Dear xxx,
+Dear Elias,

 I have recently won a voucher for 30 pounds at the UK Teenz Shop online store.

 First, I thought that this was strange store, but then I looked around on their website and saw all the

 cool things they sell.
 The best thing about this store is, that it is really cheap, AND it is also good for